NamsyJay/Stratum-Foods-WebPage/README.md

-# CISD-WEBSITE
+# Stratum Foods-WEBSITE
-Website for Cloud Infrastructure Solutions Development
+### Website for Cloud Infrastructure Solutions Development

+### Stratum Application will be deployed on this Repository.